Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/02-System_Setup/README.md

 # Section 2: System Setup

-In this tutorial, we'll use Vitis 2020.1 and Vitis-AI v1.2 for demonstration.
+In this tutorial, we'll use Vitis 2020.2 and Vitis-AI v1.3 for demonstration.
 The tutorial will be updated when Vitis tools have updates.
-Vitis and Vitis-AI has a wide range of OS support list, from RHEL/CentOS 7.4-7.8 to Ubuntu 16.04/18.04.
-This tutorial is tested in Ubuntu 18.04.1 and CentOS 7.6.

 | Type                    | Version                       |
 | ----------------------- | ----------------------------- |